Vancouverites in Isolation Elsewhere: Preston in Los Angelesby

 I have reached out to some of my friends around the globe who are originally from the “604” area to see how they’re doing during the COVID-19 pandemic.
-Here is the second in the Vancouverites in Isolation Elsewhere series:
+Here is the third in the Vancouverites in Isolation Elsewhere series:

 Vancouverites in Isolation Elsewhere: Preston in Los Angeles